sean-otoole/2p_neural_activity_otoole_2023/README.md

 ### Functional tagging with CaMPARI2
 **(A)** Schematic of the experimental approach: C57BL/6 mice that express CaMPARI2 in V1 were head-fixed on a spherical treadmill in a virtual reality environment.
 A 405 nm laser was directed at V1 through a cranial window to trigger photoconversion of CaMPARI2.
-Tissue from granular and supragranular layers of V1 was dissected, dissociated, sorted into different photoconversion groups using FACS (low photoconversion is green, intermediate photoconversion is pink, high photoconversion is red), and single-cell RNA-sequenced with the 10x Genomics platform.
+Tissue from granular and supragranular layers of V1 was dissected, dissociated, and sorted into different photoconversion groups using FACS (low photoconversion is green, intermediate photoconversion is pink, high photoconversion is red), and single-cell RNA-sequenced with the 10x Genomics platform.
 **(B)** Three separate experimental groups for functional tagging were used.
 In the first group of mice (left), photoconversion (purple shading) was triggered on visuomotor mismatch events.
 In the second group of mice (middle), photoconversion was triggered on running onsets in darkness.
 In the third group of mice
 (right), photoconversion was triggered on onsets of full-field drifting grating stimuli while the mouse was stationary.
 **(C)** CaMPARI2 fluorescence after photoconversion during visuomotor mismatch in L2/3 neurons.
 Only a subset of expressing CaMPARI2 (top left, identified with green fluorescence) showed red fluorescence (top right).
-Bottom image is a merge of the green and red images.
+The bottom image is a merge of the green and red images.
 Scale bars are 25 mm.
 **(D)** Average CaMPARI2 responses in the green channel to visuomotor mismatch for 417 neurons recorded in 4 mice, sorted by the strength of visuomotor mismatch response.
-Note, increases in calcium result in decreases in green fluorescence.
+Note increases in calcium result in decreases in green fluorescence.
 Dashed white and pink boxes show to the baseline subtraction (BL) and response windows used to calculate mismatch responses for (E) and (F).
 **(E)** Scatterplot of the average fluorescence response to visuomotor mismatch plotted against the ratio of photoconversion.
 A ratio of red/green fluorescence (F red/
 F green) was used as a measure of photoconversion.
 Plotted are neurons from 4 mice that underwent photoconversion during visuomotor mismatch.
 The red line is a linear fit (r = 0.043).
 Shading indicates the 95% confidence bound for the linear fit.
 Here and elsewhere: p < 0.05; **p < 0.01; ***p < 0.001; n.s., not significant.
 **(F)** Population vector correlation of the visuomotor mismatch, running onset, and grating onset response with photoconversion during mismatch (4 mice).
-Red horizontal bars mark median.
-Note, the data and fit shown in (E) are aggregated over mice.
+Red horizontal bars mark the median.
+Note, that the data and fit shown in (E) are aggregated over mice.

 ***